everett-rzeszow/everett-rzeszow.github.io/_pages/about.md

   - /about.html
 ---

-Hello 🤙, my name is Everett.
-I am a graduate student in the Brady Lab at UMaine's Darling Marine Center.
-My work is based in environmental and resource monitoring for offshore wind development.
-Specifically, I study small-scall lobster population dynamics to measure local fishery abundance.
+Hello, my name is Everett Rzeszowski.
+I am a graduate student in UMaine's School of Marine Sciences based out of the Darling Marine Center in ME's Center for Sustainable Coastal Resources.

+My past work has focused on resource monitoring for offshore wind development.
+Specifically, I have designed and implemented a commercial trapping survey to study small-scall lobster population dynamics to measure local fishery abundance in pre-construction periods.
+Currently, I am working on sensitivity analyses for models developed from this survey; SDMs for lobster SSB; investigating connectivity of historic Stock Units and growth observation error using tagging data; and planning a pilot Blue crab trapping survey.

-I hope you enjoy this journey.
+Thank you for checking me out.
+Personal statement to come here soon...